gislab-npo/gislab-doc/docs/general/about.rst

 anything, it is like a Linux distribution.

-GIS.lab is a operative system that uses a server where it is installed and server clients can attach to it using a LAN.
+GIS.lab is a operative system that uses a server where it is installed and desktop clients can attach to it using a LAN.
 It is easily configurable and it contains by default some of the most used free and open source geospatial software.